+16. Do you need to supply a compressed air source?

+No compressed air source is required for this printer.

-- 12. Do you need a coating machine, steamer, washer, calendering machine?
+17. Do you need a coating machine, steamer, washer, calendering machine?

 No, the calender is embedded, so you can fix the color without using a separate calendering machine.
-This saves cost, and space, and labor (salary). - 13.
-Is it recommended, or required, to buy a spare parts kit?
+This saves cost, and space, and labor (salary).

+18. Is it recommended, or required, to buy a spare parts kit?
 Or extra printheads?

 Does the end-user buy the spare parts kit?
 Or is this held by the distributor?

 Most end-users don't wish to buy a spare parts kit up front, in part because they don't yet have the experience to do their own repairs when they are first buying this printer.

 There is a "Survival Kit" available but usually this is stocked by the distributor.